In this photo we are doing an ultrasound scan on a ewe to confirm pregnancy and get a fetal count.

 Whether you are interested in coming as a helpful visitor or for focused instruction tailored to your specific interest, please email ann@weefamilyfarm.com with a description of your interests and availability.
 We look forward to hearing from you.
 We are proud to be an LGBTQ friendly space.

-Immerse Yourself in Farm Life: Come for a day of hands-on learning while lending a hand at whatever needs doing.
+Immerse yourself in farm life with our Practicum Training.
+Come for a day - or longer - for hands-on learning while lending a hand at whatever needs doing.
 We charge visitors $10, with a meal included.
 Ages 18 years and up.
 In the past we used to the title "Farm Volunteers" for helpful visitors.
 However, we learned recently that labor law in USA makes it illegal for us to host volunteers as we don't have non-profit status.
-I find this super unfortunate, yet, our aspiration to empower aspiring farmers and homesteaders remains the same.
-So now we charge a modest fee for providing practicum instruction and no one is turned away for lack of funds.
+I find this super unfortunate, yet, my value of empowering aspiring farmers and homesteaders remains the same.
+So now we charge a modest fee for providing practicum instruction, not "Volunteers", and no one is turned away for lack of funds.

 Focused Instruction: What part of farm and homestead life is your new passion?
-Farmer Ann has been living and teaching old-fashioned skills for more than 20 years.
-Let her be your guide on the topic of your choice.
-All ages welcome and programs for kids, big and small available.
-See topics at the top of the page, availability varies seasonally.
-Some activities have an added materials fee.
+Improve your skills with Farmer Ann.
+I have been living and teaching old-fashioned skills to both adults and Children for more than 20 years.
+Let her me your guide on the topic of your choice.
+All ages welcome.
+See topics at the top of the page, Availability varies seasonally.

 Half-Day Farm Experience $80 for one or two people, $30 each additional person.